FuzzyNoodle/Fuzzy-Spooder/README.md

 Manual **Check Now**, and manual **Update Now** can be performed anytime.
 The version check would normally take around 10~15 seconds.

-If the **Auto Update** option is set to **On**, the device will check the latest gitgub release periodically, and update firmware if there is a newer release.
+If the **Auto Update** option is set to **On**, the device will check the latest github release periodically, and will update the firmware if there is a newer version.
 Due to the github api [60 requests per hour rate limit](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting), the interval between automatic version checks is set between 60 to 120 minutes.
 Automatic update is inhibited for 10 minutes if any filament movements are detected.
-Automatic update is also inhibited for some additional time right after a successful automatic firmware update.
+The next check interval is also extended right after a successful automatic firmware update.

 #### Browser File Manager